 Before you decide how much you can afford to pay in rent, you have to know exactly how much money you have coming in.
 Add up your salary, anticipated bonuses, support payments, and any additional income from freelance work or side gigs.
-If your income is entirely commission-based, or fluctuates month-to-month use last year’s total (even if you expect to make more) as a guide.
+If your income is entirely commission-based, or fluctuates month-to-month use last year’s total as a guide.

-Follow the 30% Rule — Most experts agree that rent should account for no more than 30% of your total income.
+Most experts agree that rent should account for no more than 30% of your total income.
 Now, that’s not to say it needs to be exactly 30%, it just shouldn’t be more.
 Try to find rent that rings in at less than that if possible.

-Find Out About Fees — Before you sign on the dotted line, be sure you find out if there are fees you’ll be responsible for in addition to rent.
+Before you sign on the dotted line, be sure you find out if there are fees you’ll be responsible for in addition to rent.
 These can include (but aren’t limited to) utilities, water and sewer fees, trash pickup, parking, or community upkeep fees.
 These can affect how much rent you can afford.

 If you choose to rent in a community that has special amenities, such as a gym or pool, use them to your advantage to cut costs.
 Using on-site workout facilities means you can quit paying to go to the gym.
 Taking part in movie nights or other social gatherings will reduce your entertainment costs.
 Participating in community potlucks or happy hours can help you save on food.